 The Department of Public Works and the City Engineer completes a roadway inspection to prioritize a schedule of rehabilitation.
 The roadway rehabilitation program is submitted to council for approval of roadway to be rehabilitated along with an approval for engineering to begin.
 Engineering is 100% complete, and the bid openings were completed on January 6, 2022.
-The City Engineer is reviewing the sealed bids and a contractor will be presented to city council for award.
-Once a contractor is secured for service, rehabilitation of roadway will begin, the estimated completion time of each phase is an additional 245 days weather permitting.
+The City selected a contractor through sealed bids and construction began on Phase 1, the estimated completion time of each phase is an additional 245 days weather permitting.